buraksekili/buraksekili.github.io/content/articles/thread-pooling-rs.md

 `ThreadPool::execute` takes a generic parameter called `F` which implements `FnOnce() -> Result<(), Box<dyn std::error::Error>> + Send + 'static`.
-This type is the same type used for `Job::Task`.
+This type is the same type used for `Job::Task` - so that we can use argument `f` as `Job`.
 The argument passed in `execute` is actually a task that needs to be run in any of the workers.

 For example,